 Veterans Can Get Assistance from a Surprising Source: the YMCA

-A year of new veterans programs
+A full year of new veterans programs

 Veterans tend to suffer from certain health issues—chronic pain, obesity and PTSD—at disproportionally higher rates than the civilian population.
 For instance, in Marion County, 42 percent of veterans are obese and 28 percent are diagnosed diabetics.